 Cole’s instinct that the Squalus was in trouble, and his quick response, proved crucial to the rescue of the men.

-Cole hurried back to his office and called Washington to ask for the Navy’s best divers.
+Cole called Washington to ask for the Navy’s best divers.
 Then he summoned the USS Falcon, a 187-foot minesweeper stationed in New London, Conn., 200 miles away.
-She would carry the diving bell that Momsen had invented.
+She would carry Momsen’s diving bell.

 Meanwhile, 240 feet beneath the surface of the ocean, ice formed on the bulkheads in the Squalus’ forward torpedo room.
 There, some of the survivors lay quietly under blankets in the dark.
 Others were in the control room, moving as little as possible.
 Most of them were wet, and all were cold.
 The toxic air caused some of them to vomit.

 Naquin stayed cheerful, smiling and asking after each of the men.
+He ordered them not to talk about the men trapped in the flooded engine rooms.
 Despite the frigid temperature, no one complained or expressed fear.
-They were ordered not to talk about the men trapped in the flooded engine rooms.

 The survivors sent up signals for help.
 Naquin also ordered Lt. (jg) John Nichols to release a marker buoy from the deck of the boat.
 The three-foot yellow buoy was attached to a long cable and had a telephone in it.
 Big letters on the buoy spelled out, “Submarine sunk here.
 Telephone inside.”